pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/quickstart.md

     For each cloud provider, we will give you the option to install Pachyderm with or without Console (Pachyderm UI).

     While this is **not recommended in production settings**, this page can be useful for a quick test setup.
 For a production grade installation, read our [infrastructure recommendations](/deploy-manage/deploy/ingress/).
-In particular, we recommend to deploy a TCP Load Balancer in front of your pachd service.
+In particular, we recommend to deploy a TCP Load Balancer in front of your pachd service and an Ingress Controller in front of console.

 ## 1. Prerequisistes